Tochukz/Beginning-C-plus-plus/README.md

 ```
 > g++ --version
 ```
 Another option is to go to [geeksforgeeks.org](https://www.geeksforgeeks.org/complete-guide-to-install-c17-in-windows/) and use the guide to install a distro curated by a third party.
 This will give you the latest version.
-The compiler from the source uses a different command compared to the one from [mingw.org](mingw.org).
+The compiler from this source uses a different command compared to the one from [mingw.org](mingw.org).

 Alternatively, if you already have the Visual C++ workload of visual studio installed you can add the `cl.exe` executable to your path.
 Something like `C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\VC\Tools\MSVC\14.27.29110\bin\Hostx86\x64`.
 After that you should have the `cl` command available on your command prompt.